adnichols/tmux_setup/README.md

+#NOTE

-NOTE: This project is DEPRECATED and while you are welcome to use it, you may find these projects more interesting and updated:
+**This project is DEPRECATED and while you are welcome to use it, you may find these projects more interesting and updated:**

-[sc_tmux](adnichols/sc_tmux) - The 'fixssh' portion of this setup moved into a gem [tmux-and-vim](adnichols/tmux-and-vim) - My current tmux + vim setup w/ setup script
+[sc_tmux](adnichols/sc_tmux) - The 'fixssh' portion of this setup moved into a gem
+[tmux-and-vim](adnichols/tmux-and-vim) - My current tmux + vim setup w/ setup script

+---
 Aaron Nichol's tmux setup files

 CONTACT